comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 </figure>

-These results show that there are combinations of approaches that achieve a very high level of accuracy for discover queries, and an average level of accuracy for short queries.
+These results show that there are combinations of approaches that achieve a very high level of accuracy for discover queries, and a medium level of accuracy for short queries.
 We will elaborate on these results in more detail hereafter.

 ### Discussion